theluxury/emacs-profile/memsql.md

     select substring(address, 1, 10) from customer where acctbal>10 limit 100;

 Though we at MemSQL do try to make the experience as smooth as possible, there will on occasion be MySQL queries that do not work for MemSQL.
 A full list of supported MemSQL queries can be found at http://docs.memsql.com/latest/ref/functions/.
-We at MemSQL are always here to help out, and please feel free to contact us again if you have any question!
+We at MemSQL are always here to help out, and please feel free to contact us again if you have any questions!

--Mark Wang
+-Mark Wang <br>
-MemSQL Support Engineer
+MemSQL Support Engineer <br>
-mark@memsql.com
+mark@memsql.com<br>